jpetazzo/intro-to-docker/slides/Container_Network_Model.md

 ## Network aliases

-We would like to have another network, `prod`, with its own `search` container.
-But there can be only one container named `search`!
+We would like to have another network, `prod`, with its own `es` container.
+But there can be only one container named `es`!

 We will use *network aliases*.